What Does Progesterone Do Gcse

 1. Menstrual Cycle Regulation:

 Progesterone is essential for preparing the uterine lining (endometrium) for a potential pregnancy.
-After ovulation, rising progesterone levels cause the endometrium to thicken and become rich in blood vessels and nutrients, creating a suitable environment for implantation of a fertilized egg.
+Because of that, after ovulation, rising progesterone levels cause the endometrium to thicken and become rich in blood vessels and nutrients, creating a suitable environment for implantation of a fertilized egg.
 If fertilization does not occur, progesterone levels drop, leading to the shedding of the uterine lining, resulting in menstruation.
 This cyclical fluctuation of progesterone levels is the foundation of the monthly menstrual cycle.

 2. Pregnancy Maintenance:

-Progesterone's role in pregnancy is paramount.
-It helps maintain the uterine lining, preventing premature contractions and miscarriage.
+Progesterone's role in pregnancy is key.
+This immune tolerance is crucial for successful fetal development.
+Even so, maintaining adequate progesterone levels throughout pregnancy is vital for a healthy pregnancy outcome.
+Think about it: it helps maintain the uterine lining, preventing premature contractions and miscarriage.
 It also suppresses the immune system's response to the fetus, which is recognized as foreign tissue.
-This immune tolerance is crucial for successful fetal development.
-Maintaining adequate progesterone levels throughout pregnancy is vital for a healthy pregnancy outcome.
-Insufficient progesterone can lead to complications, highlighting its critical importance.
+Insufficient progesterone can lead to complications, highlighting its critical importance Which is the point..

 3. Breast Development and Lactation:

 Progesterone plays a role in breast development during puberty and pregnancy.
 It prepares the breasts for lactation by promoting the growth of milk ducts and glandular tissue.
-Although progesterone's main role in lactation is preparatory, it also interacts with other hormones like prolactin to support milk production after childbirth.
+Although progesterone's main role in lactation is preparatory, it also interacts with other hormones like prolactin to support milk production after childbirth And that's really what it comes down to..

 4. Bone Health: